mattheww/gomill/gomill_docs/sgf.rst

    :class:`.Sgf_game`.

-   The board represents the position described by ``AB`` and/or ``AW`` properties in the |SGF| game's root node. :exc:`ValueError` is raised if this position isn't legal.
+   The board represents the position described by ``AB`` and/or ``AW`` properties in the |sgf| game's root node. :exc:`ValueError` is raised if this position isn't legal.

    The moves are from the game's leftmost variation.
 Doesn't check that the